 ‘“Do not get any gold or silver or copper to take with you in your belts—no bag for the journey or extra shirt or sandals or a staff, for the worker is worth his keep.
 Whatever town or village you enter, search there for some worthy person and stay (in) their house until you leave.
 As you enter the home, give it your greeting.
 If the home is deserving, let your peace rest on it; if it is not, let your peace return to you.
 If anyone will not welcome you or listen to your words, leave that home or town and shake the dust off your feet.
 Truly I tell you, it will be more bearable for Sodom and Gomorrah on the day of judgment than for that town.”’Matthew 10:9-15, NIV

-Jesus has a Jewish mission in Galilee in mind, as we've explained earlier.
+Jesus has a Jewish mission in Galilee in mind, as we've explained just a little bit earlier.
 In this context, he's basically saying, “Don't go with lots of things that you might need on the way, trust to the hospitality of residents of towns and villages that you're going to.
-Say to them we're the representatives of Jesus,” whom they will have heard of because he was very well-known in the area; he'd been through many of the villages; people from many of the villages will have gone to hear him preach or receive healing from him.
+Say to them we're the representatives of Jesus,” whom they will have heard of because he was very well known in the area; he'd been through many of the villages; people from many of the villages will have gone to hear him preach or receive healing from him.
+Jesus was well known, all through Galilee, without a doubt.
 They were to say, as they arrived, “We are representing Jesus.
 We're his Apostles.
 We are bringing his message and who can give us hospitality?”
 Jesus basically said, “Trust to the process of hospitality.”
 Jewish hospitality was well known and well-established, and they were fellow Galileans, in the same district of the country, and Jesus was popular and well-known amongst many people and people were interested in his message.
-On this particular occasion, though not in every occasion of Christian mission, Jesus says, “Don't take anything with you in order to support yourself, depend on the hospitality.”
+In this particular occasion, though not in every occasion of Christian mission, Jesus says, “Don't take anything with you in order to support yourself, depend on the hospitality.”
 This is an interesting strategy because those who are hospitable, will also be open to the message.
 You will have an opportunity, in the home, to communicate to that family and their friends who might come to the home.
-You can bring a blessing to them and it can be a base for you spending a little time in that town or village.
+You can bring a blessing to them and it can be a base for you spending a little bit of time in that town or village.
 Bearing in mind that many (or most) of the villages or towns in Galilee would probably have a population between say fifty and a few hundred; there won't be many places more than a few hundred, apart from the really big towns and cities; these are small communities that you can access by being based there, in a home, and going out and talking to people in the marketplace and on the street.
 The intention was that they should stay overnight or for a few days, otherwise this instruction about hospitality wouldn't be relevant.
 They're not just coming through for a few hours, setting up a preaching stand, preaching on the street and moving on.
 No, they're going to bed down in the community for a few days and communicate as effectively as they can.